-The 29th of July is Earth Overshoot Day 2019: the day when we (all of humanity) have used more from nature than our planet can renew in the entire year.
-Basically that means that from now until the 31st of December, we are in debt with our planet.
-We busted the Earth’s budget.
+The 22nd of August it’s Earth Overshoot Day 2020: the day when we (all of humanity) have used more from nature than our planet can renew in the entire year.
+Basically that means that from that date until the 31st of December, we are in debt with our planet.
+We will have busted the Earth’s entire budget with still 4 months to go.

 This short video explains what Overshoot Day is: